-Chapter 9-0 Scope, Definitions, Personnel Competence, Translations, and References
+Chapter 9-0 Scope, Definitions, Personnel Competence, Rigger Responsibilities, Translations, and References

-SECTION 9-0.1: SCOPE OF ASME B30.9
+(18) SECTION 9-0.1: SCOPE OF ASME B30.9

-Volume B30.9 includes provisions that apply to the fabrication, attachment, use, inspection, testing, and maintenance of slings used for load handling purposes, used in conjunction with equipment described in other volumes of the B30 Standard, except as restricted in ASME B30.12 and ASME B30.23.
-Slings fabricated from alloy steel chain, wire rope, metal mesh, synthetic fiber rope, synthetic webbing, and polyester fiber yarns in a protective cover(s) are addressed.
-All slings, including those fabricated from materials or constructions other than those detailed in this Volume, shall be used only in accordance with the recommendations of the sling manufacturer or a qualified person.
+Volume B30.9 includes provisions that apply to the fabrication, attachment, use, inspection, testing, and maintenance of slings used for load-handling purposes, used in conjunction with equipment described in other volumes of the B30 Standard, except as restricted in ASME B30.12 and ASME B30.23.
+Slings fabricated from alloy steel chain, wire rope, metal mesh, synthetic fiber rope, synthetic webbing, and polyester and high performance fiber yarns in a cover(s) are addressed.

-SECTION 9-0.2: DEFINITIONS
+(18) SECTION 9-0.2: DEFINITIONS